chanux/notes.chanux.me/docs/tools.md

 I have generally bad memory so to cd into a commonly used directory with just a part of the name I remember is really useful.

+## Direnv

+[Direnv](https://github.com/direnv/direnv) can load/unload environment
+variables depending on your current directory.
+Combined with other tools/strategies, direnv can give boring looking 'super powers' that greatly improves quality of life.

+One practical example is working with cloud environments.
+Especially if you work with multiple cloud accounts, cloud regions etc. you can strategically use environment variables to auto-configure the environment when you switch into the respective directory.

+I have also tested out mise-en-place, which in my opinion tries to cover a lot more ground for better or worse.
+Hence it has been a bit slow for me to adopt it.
+But it may suit your style so take a look https://github.com/jdx/mise

+## Zellij

+I use this mainly behind corporate barbed wires.
+I initially tried it because it was a tmux like thing which I can take behind the barbed wires.
+Something I really like about [zellij](https://github.com/zellij-org/zellij) is how discoverable it's features are.

 ## FZF

 Fzf is fuzzy finder that is really versatil.
 You can use it in many places and